bianshuyang/LabLink/doc/technical/api/verifyreg.md

 # API Connection for User Registration Verification

 The provided code is a Node.js server-side script for handling requests to verify and update the status of user registrations in a MongoDB database.
-Let's break down the code step by step.

 ## Dependencies